 This is where we need to put on the brakes.
-Let's start by saying that asking prices on eBay are not what the book sells for.
+Let's start by saying that asking prices on eBay are not what the comic book sells for.
 Sellers online can ask for whatever they want for an item.
-It does not necessarily mean they will sell it.
-I might have an issue of Avengers from the 1990s that is completely random and has no significance, but I feel like it's worth $50, so that is what I will list it for.
+It doesn't necessarily mean they will sell it.
+I might have an issue of Avengers from the 1990s that's completely random and has no significance, but I feel like it's worth $50 (due to the popularity of the movies), so that is what I will list it for.
 That doesn't mean the book is worth $50.

 We don't recommend pricing books based on the asking prices of other sellers while selling online.
 Just because sellers are asking for a certain price on comics, doesn't mean that this is the value.
 The value is dictated by what the item sells for consistently.
 Just as a point of reference before we proceed: BE CAREFUL WHEN USING PRICE GUIDES.
 While we try to keep our price guides up to date, many others are not often updated.